gxf1212/notes/MD/MD-tutorials-all.md

 and find necessary files in /tmp/

-execute them in order: (the first in step 0)
+execute them in vmd console in order: (the first in step 0)

 ##### prepare the system